SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/inpost/index.md

   robots: index
 ---
 InPost provides a convenient, eco-friendly parcel delivery service through a network of 24/7 automated lockers and partnered shops in the UK.
 You can drop off or pick up parcels at these locations anytime, offering flexibility and ease for both senders and recipients.

+InPost is launching an innovative and affordable parcel locker service in the UK, aimed at enhancing the shipping experience for both outbound and return deliveries.
+With its integration with SAPIENT, it offers several key features that streamline the shipping process.
+This article summarises the in-scope features of the integration and provide detailed explanations of the associated process flows.

+* **Ship from destinations**: The integration supports shipping from locations in Great Britain (GB) mainland only (England, Whales, and Scotland).
+* **Ship to Destinations**: Users can send <Glossary>shipments</Glossary> to Great Britain (GB) mainland only.
+* **Service Type**: The integration is focused on outbound and inbound shipping.
+* **InPost shipping services**: These services include the following:
+  * **Labelled B2C**: to generate and return a <Glossary>label</Glossary> to be attached to the parcel for a B2C <Glossary>business transaction type</Glossary> deliveries.
+  * **Labelless returns using QR codes**: to generate a QR code for a return <Glossary>shipment</Glossary> which eliminates the need for printing shipping labels.
+This feature enhances the return process and makes it more environmentally friendly.
+* **API endpoints for shipment creation and QR code retrieval**: The integration includes specific API endpoints that developers can use to create shipments and retrieve labels or QR codes.
+This enables seamless interaction between the InPost service and SAPIENT system, ensuring efficient data flow and functionality.
+  * Create Parcel endpoint for B2C service
+  * Create Parcel endpoint for returns service
+  * Get Label/QR code endpoint